8 Easy Steps to Improve Your Curb Appeal

-2. Paint the front door.
-This modern trend has been sweeping the nation for years.
+This home trend has been popular for a long time—and it doesn’t seem to be going away anytime soon.
 Why do so many homeowners love it?
-It’s a simple way to make a statement.
-Paint your front door a sassy red or a tropical turquoise just to give the face of your home some personality.
-Plus, it’s a unique identifier that’s helpful when explaining which house is yours to new friends.
+Well, it’s a simple way to make a statement.
+Painting your front door a sassy red or a tropical turquoise can add some personality to your curb appeal.
+Added bonus: this makes it easy to explain which house on the block is yours to new friends.

-3. Make your address numbers pop.
-Address numbers: Something every house has, but a feature not every house makes interesting.
+Address numbers.
+Every house has them.
+Not every house makes them interesting.
+This could be an easy and fun weekend project you can do on a dime!
 First, check out your existing numbers and see if they’re worth salvaging.
-You can paint them, attach them to a painted plaque, or move them from your mailbox to your front door, to name a few options.
-But, if your heart is set on some shiny new numbers, make that worthwhile purchase to capitalize on this simple upgrade.
+You can paint them, attach them to a painted plaque, or move them from your mailbox to your front door—to name a few options.
+But if your heart is set on some shiny new numbers, make that worthwhile purchase to capitalize on this simple upgrade.

 Window boxes are long, narrow planters designed to showcase flowers or plants right below your window.
 You can find one that fits your style at most home and garden stores.
 Or, if you’re feeling crafty, gather up the supplies and build them yourself!
 Window boxes can add color, dimension, and charm to your home’s exterior and really dress up your outdoor space.

 If the front of your house looks a little bare and boring, liven it up by planting flowers.
 Just be sure to do your homework first.
 It may be tempting to buy whichever flowers look the prettiest, but if you base what flowers you buy off of looks, you might be disappointed.